-Zech 6:11-13 (Hag 1:1; 2:2) The BRANCH (Tzemach in Heb.), who will build the Temple of YHVH and be a king and priest on YHVH’s throne!
+Zech 6:11-13 (Hag 1:1; 2:2) The BRANCH (Tzemach in Heb., meaning a whole plant; a netzer is a shoot, a part of a plant), who will build the Temple of YHVH and be a king and priest on YHVH’s throne!
 “And the counsel of peace shall be between them both.”

 This is a clear reference to Yeshua the Messiah, whose right to the priesthood transcends the promise to Pinchas – fulfilling it and going beyond – and is fulfilling the promise of God to Messiah, Son of David, the Branch (netzer, shoot, from out of the roots of Jesse) (Is 4:2; Jer 23:5-6), that He would be a priest forever [not after Aaron and the tribe of Levi, but]according to the order of Melchizedek (Ps 110:4; Heb 5 & 7), and also King on the throne of David, of the tribe of Judah.
 This carries us beyond time and also manifests God’s kingdom of priests over Israel and the nations in time.
 Yeshua is Lord of Heaven and Earth!